Latest Information from ILEA

-The dates for this course in 2020 are:
+Upcoming dates for this course are:

 Retired officers will be required to register prior to attending the course of fire.
 This can be done by contacting Lt.
 Tom Lahay - TLahay@ilea.IN.gov or 317-837-3239.
 The fee for this course is $20.00 per student.
 Those retired officers who have written authorization from their employing agency to use in-service credit hours can pay for this course using 1 of those hours.
 This course will be offered quarterly to coincide with the Tier 1 basic firearms breakout weeks.

 To download the Retired Officer’s Handgun Qualification Course of Fire: CLICK HERE.

 |Instructor Development Course Dates - 2022||Location||Date Registration Opens|